chenguolin/NuTime/README.md

 </h4>

-This repository contains the official implementation of the paper: [NuTime: Numerically Multi-Scaled Embedding for Large-Scale Time-Series Pretraining](https://arxiv.org/abs/2310.07402), which is accepted by TMLR 2024.
+This repository contains the official implementation of the paper: [NuTime: Numerically Multi-Scaled Embedding for Large-Scale Time-Series Pretraining](https://arxiv.org/abs/2310.07402), which is accepted to TMLR 2024.
 In this work, we propose the <b>NuTime</b> model for large-scale time series pretraining.
 The model is based on the Transformer architecture, which takes input as a set of tokens from non-overlapping windows.
 Each window is represented by its normalized shape, the window mean and the window standard deviation.
 We develop a <b>numerically multi-scaled embedding</b> method (NME) for representing the scalar values of mean and std.
 The model can <u>take raw values of time-series data as input <b>without</b> any data normalization and transformation</u>.

 Feel free to contact me (chenguolin@stu.pku.edu.cn) or open an issue if you have any questions or suggestions.

 ## 📢 News
+- **2024-07-15**: It might take some time to clean the entire codebase for releasing, so we first provide the code about **window & mean & std embeddings**, which is the essential part of the proposed NuTime, at [here](./src/encoders/WindowNormEncoder.py).
-- **2024-07-10**: NuTime is accepted by TMLR 2024.
+- **2024-07-10**: NuTime is accepted to TMLR 2024.

 ## 📋 TODO